Involuntary and Voluntary Pay Deductions: Iowa

 Federal law and guidance on this subject should be reviewed together with this section.

 Authors: Stuart R. Buttrick, Susan W. Kline and Samantha M. Rollins, Faegre Drinker Biddle & Reath LLP

-- Employers must begin withholding for child support within 10 days after receiving an order to withhold.
-Payments must be remitted within seven business days after payday, and certain employers must remit electronically.
+- Employers must begin withholding for child support within 10 days after receiving an income withholding order.
+Payments must be remitted within seven business days after payday.
+Certain employers must remit payments electronically.
 Special rules apply to interstate income withholding orders.
 An employer must promptly notify the state when an employee is terminated.
 See Child Support Withholding.

 - Iowa limits the amount of disposable income that is subject to creditor garnishment based on how much the employee earns during the year.
 See Creditor Garnishment Withholding.

 - Iowa allows employees to voluntary assign their wages to another to secure a loan or pay a debt.
 See Voluntary Wage Assignments.

 - Individuals with unpaid state taxes may become subject to a tax levy.
 In Iowa, the limits that apply to creditor garnishments do not apply to tax levies.
 See Tax Levies.